 A need for anti-virus software on every computer was stressed and was implemented slowly.
 Of course, those were small codes that kept on updating themselves as and when new worms or viruses are discovered.

 The year 2001 saw the emergence of Red Code, a malware that targeted Microsoft IIS based systems.
 Normal antivirus could not find it as it was resident in the active memory of the computer.
 The worm could be detected only in transit.
 Traditional antivirus failed and the need arose for better ones that can scan all parts of a computer where such malware can reside: boot sector, memory, hard disks, application files, etc.

 Then came Win32/Ninda which was a threat to Networks.
 It used network backdoors to spread and affected hundreds of thousands of computers and web servers.
 Many websites were compromised and provided as a source for further infections.
 By this time, Internet usage was in full swing.
 It is said the malware initiated around the attacks of Sept 11, 2001.
 Antivirus vendors went back to their drawing boards to create antivirus that could also monitor network ports, especially Port 80 – the one used to connect to the Internet and detection of other open or closed ports that they need(ed) to hide from the networks.

 Over the last two decades, both malware and anti-malware programs have become complex.
 Phishing became part of the Internet soon and antivirus had to scan complete emails – including the contents – to make sure there are no malicious URLs, etc.

 We can say that in the last decade, especially, had seen a tremendous rise in dreaded virus problems, as well as good improvements in the antimalware solutions.
-There are many free antivirus software and free Internet Security Suites, that act as good as the paid options.
+There are many free antivirus software and free Internet Security Suites, that act as well as the paid options.
 One now needed to take an integrated approach to fight malware, and hence Firewalls, Heuristics, etc, were also made a part of the arsenal.